RedcoatC/Medical/Medical.md

 Your call sign as a combat medic for radio communications on channel 8 will be Reaper {Call sign Number} Bravo.

+*changes*
+mass cass someone take control that isnt a medic. medic shouldnt be tactical commander dig in for ccp but not instruct those procedures dont pull pax from designated spots

+weighing up medevac or treating in feild escape and evasion anticipate movement from casualty site if leadership is down take control of what to do with medical situation (medevac or in feild)

+reporting process for medics in mass cas situation Reapers take control of net pass on the net if we can move or staying in situ likelyhood of getting pax up in the feild

+passing off of information going through the correct personell team medics deal with communication and enforce

+team medic reporting *priority

 Radio etiquette
 The radio etiquette for the Reaper net is the same as all other radio channels as per your IBRU training.